We are working to upgrade Oxmarket Gallery and widen the community that engages with us.

 Our annual income comes from gallery hire and small donations from the public.
 This does not allow for ‘capital works’ so this appeal is to local individuals, trusts, foundations, and statutory sources.
 Oxmarket does not have the resources to hold fundraising events, so our fundraising strategy is very focused.

-Having our doors closed for almost 12 weeks means we miss out on significant income.
+Having our doors closed for over 12 weeks means we miss out on significant income.
 We don’t charge an entry fee and a significant proportion of our income derives from donations, gallery hire fees plus commission from artworks, card and print shop sales.

 If you can, we would be incredibly grateful for your support, so please consider making a donation.
 We pride ourselves on being an organisation dedicated to supporting artists and the local community by providing quality exhibition space and a platform to bring their work to a wide audience.